dcoates83/Azure-Sky-Ragdolls/pages/purchasing.md

           </p>
           <h4>Socialization:</h4>
           <p>
-            We socialize our kittens well.
-They are part of our home and get used to all the strange noises and sites most homes have.
+            Since our kittens are part of our home and get used to all the strange noises and sites most homes have.
 Nanny Sophia of course is constantly “on the job”.
 Socialization before they are 2 months old is extremely important to having a well-